old bios, artist statements, ramblings

 ARTIST'S STATEMENT, 2009

 My earliest memories are of lying under my mom’s easel with a drawing pad of my own.
-At age thirteen I began private lessons with one of the leading portrait painters in the US to learn the techniques of the old masters.
+At age fourteen I began private lessons with one of the leading portrait painters in the US to learn the techniques of the old masters.
 The next ten years instilled in me a love of the more traditional styles of art, but there was another side of art that had always fascinated me: the surreal, the melancholic, the blissfully flawed...
 During church my dad used to draw surreal pictures for me, and as I grew older I started doodling my own.
 My drawings on paper somehow always seemed unfinished, like a sketch for something bigger, but the spontaneity of the drawings never carried over very well into paintings.
 So I skimmed across the tops of a lot of different styles and mediums, focusing on learning techniques rather than a particular style or subject.

 Although I have utilized many styles and mediums over the years, my current work is primarily coloured pencil on thin sheets of birch veneer.
 In 2006 I started working on birch and simply fell in love with it.
 Even a simple pencil drawing takes on a warm and inviting glow when drawn on wood.
 I experimented with using different materials, paints, markers, even a wood-burning tool, before settling on coloured pencil.
 The waxiness of the coloured pencil on the wood grain creates the most creamy, delicious, rich, velvety texture.
 The coloured pencil sits on the top of the wood grain, using the texture to give it a natural depth, sometimes even creating an almost holographic image.
 The picture seems to move as you move past it; different colours fade in and out, shadows deepen, highlights vanish and then reappear.
 If you look at some pieces straight on they may look dull and flat, but take one step to either side and suddenly there's a face bursting out of the wood at you.